mastodon-studios/git-tutorial/README.md

 Display and check your current name and email with: `git config --list`

+## Add an SSH key to your GitHub account

+### Check for existing SSH keys

+Open your terminal and list all the files in your .ssh directory (if they exist): `ls -al ~/.ssh` The filenames of supported public keys for GitHub are

+- id_rsa.pub

+- id_ecdsa.pub

+- id_ed25519.pub

+### Generate a new SSH key

+You can skip this if you have an existing SSH key.

+Open your terminal and paste the following command, replacing the example email with your GitHub email address `ssh-keygen -t ed25519 -C "example@example.com`

+If you are using a legacy system that does not have support for the Ed25519 algorithm, use: `ssh-keygen -t rsa -b 4096 -C "example@example.com"`

+These commands will create a new SSH key, associated with the provided email.
+You will then get the following prompts:

+1. Enter a file in which to save the key (/home/YOU/.ssh/id_ALGORITHM):[Press enter]

+2. Enter passphrase (empty for no passphrase): [Type a passphrase]

+3. Enter same passphrase again: [Type passphrase again]

+For our purposes, you can simply press Enter to use the default options for all of the prompts.
+You can read more about [generating a new SSH key and adding it to the ssh-agent](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent) and [working with SSH key passphrases](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/working-with-ssh-key-passphrases).

+### Adding your SSH key to the ssh-agent

+Start the ssh-agent in the background: `eval "$(ssh-agent -s)"`

+Add your SSH private key to the ssh-agent: `ssh-add ~/.ssh/id_ALGORITHM` which will most likely be `ssh-add ~/.ssh/id_ed25519`

+### Add your SSH key to your GitHub account

+1. Display the SSH public key in your terminal: `cat ~/.ssh/id_ALGORITHM.pub`

+2. Select and copy the contents of your id_ALGORITHM.pub file that was displayed in your terminal

+3. Navigate to the GitHub web page

+4. Go to your settings by clicking your profile photo in the upper-right corner of the page then clicking Settings

+5. Find the "Access" section of the sidebar and click "SSH and GPG keys"

+6. Click "New SSH key" or "Add SSH key"

+7. In the "Title" field, add a descriptive label for the new key.
+For example, if you're using a personal laptop, you might call this key "Personal laptop"

+8. Set the key type to "Authentication key"

+9. In the "Key" field, paste your public key

+10. Click Add SSH key

 ## Create or Clone a Repo

 Our projects are within the GitHub Organization, Mastodon Games.
 You will either: